Why ‘Eternals’ underperformed—and what it means for Marvel

 So what went wrong?

 The pandemic is undoubtedly a factor, but people have proven themselves willing to leave the house for a hot superhero movie recently, with the Marvel adjacent Venom 2 scoring a COVID-19 era-high $90.1 million opening just a month ago.
-The runtime is a bladder-testing 2 hours and 37 minutes, longer than most of the Avengers movies.
-Audiences showed up in record numbers for that three-hour finale, Endgame, in 2019, though, so that can’t be what kept more people away this time.
+The runtime is a bladder-testing 2 hours and 37 minutes, longer than most of the Avengers movies, but audiences showed up in record numbers for that three-hour finale, Endgame, in 2019, so that can’t be what kept more people away this time.

 Here’s what did.